 Lastly, you need a commitment from your husband to work through his battle with pornography and do all that it takes to get the help that he needs.
 He must get help beyond you.
 He must break the silence and be accountable, whether to a counselor or another trustworthy and wise friend.
 They must ask him the tough questions as he faces his lust battle.
 It is unwise to have the wife be the accountability person.
 You have a relationship to build.
 Let someone else be the one that holds his feet to the fire.

 Though you may not feel like meeting your husband’s needs at a time like this, the fact is he does need your help to conquer this addiction.
 Above all, he needs your unconditional love, as well as your forgiveness.
 He needs to know that the slate can be wiped clean, and that you won’t hold this against him for years to come.
 Nothing will strengthen him more to move to freedom than you believing in him and standing with him to fight the battle.

 It would be very helpful to understand the complexity of pornography to the male’s psyche.
 Although some women struggle with sexual addictions (internet pornography or seemingly milder forms like romance novels and soap operas), it is predominantly a male issue.
 Listen to your husband and try hard to understand.

 Read at least one of these excellent resources: Every Man’s Battle by Stephen Arterburn, Pure Desire by Ted Roberts, or Men’s Secret Wars by Patrick A. Means.

 Finally, while you are working with him to overcome his problem with pornography, realize that your husband will still have sexual needs.
-After an appropriate but limited period of time, you do need to be willing to re-engage in some sexual activity, as a sign of your love and commitment to him.
-This will help ensure that your husband isn’t further tempted to go back to pornography as a substitute for healthy marital sexual relationship.
+After an appropriate but limited period of time, you do need to be willing to re-engage in some sexual activity as a sign of your love and commitment to him.
+This will help ensure that your husband isn’t further tempted to go back to pornography as a substitute for a healthy marital sexual relationship.

 Why the void?